kpuka/SIMAH/_posts/2021-08-16-research-proposal.md

   - protocol
 ---

-This post outlines how research proposal should be structured, primarily focusing on the objectives/aims and analyses plan sections
+This post outlines how research proposal should be structured, primarily focusing on the objectives/aims and analyses plan sections.

 <!--more-->